-- 1. Fire safety inspections must be conducted by a licensing authority representative, or the local fire inspector based on the home's total occupancy, including the number of foster children for whom the home is to be licensed.
-If the home will accept or is currently occupied by a person who is nonambulatory or a person with a severe disability, each such person must be counted twice when determining total occupancy. - 2.
-If the total occupancy is: - (a) Less than 10, the licensing authority representative shall, except as otherwise provided in this paragraph, inspect the home to ensure the requirements of subsection 3 are met.
-The licensing authority representative is not required to inspect a home pursuant to this paragraph if the state or local fire inspector has inspected the home in conjunction with a current application. - (b) Ten or more, the State Fire Marshal or his or her designee shall inspect the home.
-The State Fire Marshal may, based upon information he or she receives regarding the home, designate the licensing authority representative to conduct the inspection. - 3.
-Requirements for safety from fire must be met as established by the State Fire Marshal considering the number of occupants and their ability to exit in case of a fire.
+1. Fire safety inspections must be conducted by a licensing authority representative or the local fire inspector based on the home's total occupancy, including the number of foster children for whom the home is to be licensed.
+If the home will accept or is currently occupied by a person who is nonambulatory or a person with a severe disability, each such person must be counted twice when determining total occupancy.

+2. If the total occupancy is:

+- a.
+Less than 10, the licensing authority representative shall, except as otherwise provided in this paragraph, inspect the home to ensure the requirements of subsection 3 are met.
+The licensing authority representative is not required to inspect a home pursuant to this paragraph if the state or local fire inspector has inspected the home in conjunction with a current application. - b.
+Ten or more, the State Fire Marshal or the local fire department or his or her designee shall inspect the home.
+The State Fire Marshal or local fire department may, based upon information he or she receives regarding the home, designate the licensing authority representative to conduct the inspection. - Requirements for safety from fire must be met as established by the State Fire Marshal considering the number of occupants and their ability to exit in case of a fire.